2017 Ethics in Business Awards

 - Wisconsin Public Radio winner vignettes

-- Good Ethics Day proclamation by Mayor Schmitt and Brown County Executive Troy Strekenbach
+- Good Ethics Day proclamation by Brown County Executive Troy Strekenbach

 - Ethics in Government Forum hosted by former County Executive Tom Hinz with area mayors and student government leaders